aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-epub/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to EPUB" h2="Transform EML to EPUB within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is the process of transforming emails from one format to another.
+This is often done to make the emails more accessible, or to make them compatible with other applications.

+<h2>How Aspose.Total Helps for EML to EPUB Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert a wide range of file formats.
+It includes two APIs that are particularly useful for email conversion: Aspose.Email for C++ and Aspose.Words for C++.

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to EPUB.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Using Aspose.Email for C++, you can convert EML file format to HTML.
+After that, by using Aspose.Words for C++ API, you can export HTML to EPUB.
+Both APIs come under Aspose.Total for C++ package.

+Aspose.Email for C++ is a powerful email processing API that enables developers to create, read, and manipulate emails in a variety of formats.
+It supports a wide range of email formats, including EML, MSG, MHTML, and more.
+It also provides features for managing attachments, extracting email headers, and more.

+Aspose.Words for C++ is a powerful document processing API that enables developers to create, read, and manipulate documents in a variety of formats.
+It supports a wide range of document formats, including DOC, DOCX, HTML, PDF, and more.
+It also provides features for managing document elements, extracting text, and more.

+By combining the features of Aspose.Email for C++ and Aspose.Words for C++, you can easily convert emails from one format to another.
+This makes it easy to add email conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}